-Dan Lennon is a partner in the Washington, D.C. office of Latham & Watkins and is the global Chair of the firm’s Corporate Department.
-He represents clients in domestic and international mergers, acquisitions, dispositions, joint ventures and financing transactions and has particular expertise in representing private equity firms and their portfolio companies in connection with all aspects of their business, including leveraged buyouts and other private equity investment transactions and related financings.
+Dan Lennon is a partner in the Washington, D.C. office of Latham & Watkins and former global Chair of the firm’s Corporate Department.
+He represents clients in domestic and international mergers, acquisitions, dispositions, joint ventures, and financing transactions.
+He has particular experience representing private equity firms and their portfolio companies in connection with all aspects of their business, including leveraged buyouts and other private equity investment transactions and related financings.

 Mr. Lennon's clients include:

 - The Carlyle Group

 - Onex Partners

 - Allison Transmission

 Chambers Global and Chambers USA consistently rank Mr. Lennon highly, and note that “he is tremendous - one of the best individual lawyers in the country”